GTGalaxi/quick-lookup-ptrun/README.md

 ## Usage

-To use the plugin, simply open PowerToys Run by pressing Alt+Space and type the activation command `ql` followed by the IP address you want to lookup.
-The plugin will open the IP address in a new tab in your default browser for each tool registered.
+To use the plugin, simply open PowerToys Run by pressing Alt+Space and type the activation command `ql` followed by the tool category and the data you want to lookup.
+The plugin will open the data searched in a new tab in your default browser for each tool registered with that category.

 ![QuickLookup](https://user-images.githubusercontent.com/10473238/227844315-0a865672-9eb3-4f35-afc5-d6c196fd009d.gif)